George W. Ashburn

-George Washington Ashburn (April 13, 1814 – March 31, 1868) was a Radical Republican US Senate candidate and judge assassinated by the Ku Klux Klan in Columbus, Georgia, for his pro-African-American actions.
+George Washington Ashburn (April 13, 1814 – March 31, 1868) was a Republican US Senate candidate and judge assassinated by the Ku Klux Klan in Columbus, Georgia, for his pro-African-American actions.
 He was the first murder victim of the Klan in the state.

 Early life

 Ashburn was born in North Carolina on 13 April 1814.
 He moved to Georgia around 1830.
 He married Georgia Ryley in 1843.
 They had one daughter.

 He opposed the Secession of Georgia.
 During the American Civil War, he was commissioned a Colonel in the Union Army.

 After President Abraham Lincoln was assassinated in April 1865, Ashburn wrote a letter to Andrew Johnson stating "the hand of God is in the assassination" on the grounds that Lincoln was not properly prepared to punish ex-Confederates for their deeds.

 Postwar

 At the end of the war, Ashburn returned to Columbus, Georgia, and was appointed a judge by the military Governor, George G. Meade.
 In this capacity he worked to remove the political disabilities of all disenfranchised Georgians.
-Ashburn called to order the Georgia Constitutional Convention of 1867–1868, held in Atlanta, which also aimed at removing the obstructions placed on African Americans rights after the end of slavery.
+Ashburn called to order the Georgia Constitutional Convention of 1867–1868, held in Atlanta, which also aimed at removing the restrictions placed on African Americans after the end of slavery.
 Ashburn was the author of the provisions in the new Constitution that assured civil rights to blacks.
-At the Convention, Ashburn suggested that the new Constitution should be implemented even if the people of Georgia did not concur.
+At the convention, Ashburn suggested that the new Constitution should be implemented even if the people of Georgia did not concur.

 Considered a scalawag by his white Columbus neighbors, he worked with the Freedmens Bureau and alongside African American leaders such as Henry McNeal Turner.
 His actions quickly created several enemies across the South.
 Ashburn lived amongst the African American population and garnered attention from the Ku Klux Klan, which established their Columbus chapter on March 21, 1868, after a visit from Nathan Bedford Forrest.